 - Accept new transactions; - Handle duplicate transaction exception; and - Send back the Provider Registration Confirmation Interface (B-7 Interface) immediately after the first time a B-6 Interface is received, parsed, and stored for a given provider.
-The B-7 Interface will contain an Eligibility Status of
+The B-7 Interface will contain an Eligibility Status of "Pending" and allow CMS to record the fact the B-6 Interface was received by DOM before DOM determines the provider's registration status with the State.

-&lt;sup>3 Please note that the CCN was previously known as the Medicare Provider number.
+3 Please note that the CCN was previously known as the Medicare Provider number.